 Aromatherapy for Dummies: Frankincense essential oil benefits the skin, especially aging and mature skin, and the oil may help get rid of acne and skin inflammation.
 This essential oil helps reduce pain and boost the immune system, while also relaxing the brain.

 In addition to the previous benefits, Aromatherapy: A Complete Guide to the Healing Art states that frankincense is "one of the best oils to heal deep-seated wounds of the soul that may manifest in physical illness."

 The Heart of Aromatherapy: Frankincense is one of the best essential oils for the skin, both for daily skin care and helping heal skin damage and irritations.
 The oil can also help clear mucous and congestion, support healthy breathing, relieve headaches, and promote relaxing and uplifting feelings.
 It's great for contemplation and meditation.

 The Complete Book of Essential Oils and Aromatherapy: Uses of frankincense oil include coughs, colds, skin care, scars, mental fatigue, depression, nervousness, tension, stress, and inability to communicate.

-Illustrated Encyclopedia of Essential Oils: Use frankincense for skin care, to reduce coughs and catarrh, to relieve menstrual pain, for colds and flu, and to lessen anxiety, nervous tension, and stress-related conditions.
+The Encyclopedia of Essential Oils (updated edition): Use frankincense for skin care, to reduce coughs and catarrh, to relieve menstrual pain, for colds and flu, and to lessen anxiety, nervous tension, and stress-related conditions.